samueldobbie/markup/README.md

 - Ability to switch between and annotate multiple documents in a single session.
 - Integrated access to pre-loaded and user-defined ontologies, enabling predictive mappings and direct querying.
 - Built-in configuration file creator.
-- Predictive annotation suggestions (incl. attributes) using an underlying sequence-to-sequence model.
+- Predictive annotation suggestions (incl. attributes) using underlying active learning and sequence-to-sequence models.
 - Dynamic attribute display.
 - Any number of overlaying annotations, enabling the capture of complex data.
 - Full-feature tool available via local installation and website.